pslq/protect-servicenow/README.md

 # Idea

 This is a snip code to demonstrate how to navigate IBM Storage Protect Operations Center APIs.
 Main goal is to capture alerts which clients are at risk, so an incident could be raised in Servicenow.

 # DISCLAIMER

 This is a DEMO/[Snip](https://en.wikipedia.org/wiki/Snippet_\(programming\)) to demonstrate a simple way to do it.
 No Support at any type should be expected to be associated to it.
-Use at your own risk and criteria
+Use at your own risk and criteria.

 # Usage

 If used as script, by calling *main.py*, it will connect to the Operations Center instance and capture:

 - A list of all clients at risk
 - A list of all open events at the Operations Center

 With this information, it will connect to the target Servicenow instance and table to :

 - Collect all open records
 - If an event short_description is not find in the list of open records, add the record

+If an collection interval is defined, then it will run this main function at the designated time interval.

 ## Caveats

-If you get an warning "Generating data for a large number of columns (>20) - consider limiting fields" try to tweak how many fields are being fetch by the Servicenow API
+If you get an warning "Generating data for a large number of columns (>20) - consider limiting fields".
+  Try to tweak how many fields are being fetch by the Servicenow API

 # Parameters